Pennsylvania Fly Fishing 4 min read

 DIY Guide to Fly Fishing Bushkill Creek in Southeast Pennsylvania

-According to the Pennsylvania Fish and Boat Commission, Pennsylvania possesses nearly 16,000 miles of wild trout stream, about 5,000 miles of stocked trout streams, AND over 125 stocked trout lakes.
+According to the Pennsylvania Fish and Boat Commission, Pennsylvania possesses nearly 16,000 miles of wild trout streams, about 5,000 miles of stocked trout streams, AND over 125 stocked trout lakes.

-So it makes sense that the names of the Creeks often get reused.
-There is a Big Bushkill Creek located in the Poconos, and there is a Little Bushkill Creek in Northampton County.
-Additionally, some federal maps refer to this Creek as Bush Kill, which contributes to the confusion.
+It makes sense that the creek names are often reused.
+There is a Big Bushkill Creek in the Poconos and a Little Bushkill Creek in Northampton County.
+Additionally, some federal maps refer to this Creek as Bush Kill, contributing to the confusion.

 But despite its befuddling nomenclature, Bushkill Creek is worth at least one visit by every serious fly fisherman.